-Don’t settle for simply eating fondue when you can also enjoy some French music, and also parlez français (speak French)!
+Why settle for simply eating fondue when you can deepen the experience by also enjoying some French music, and also parlez de français (speak some French)?

 Our Favorite Basic Fondue

 Simple, yet versatile, when the weather turns cool, there is nothing quite as warming, comforting and filling as pot of fondue, with bites of baguette and lots of other things for dipping, and of course, lots of great friends to share it with.
 The recipe is so simple and forgiving, and it is perfect for guests because all the preparation can be done ahead of time, and then the fondue made in a matter of minutes when everyone is ready to eat.
 If I had known this about fondue, I would have started making it more often, much sooner.
 Make some tonight!

 CourseDinner, Main Course

 A fondue pot is very helpful but NOT crucial!
 The first few times I made it, we did not have one.
 See notes.

 3/4lbGruyère cheese, gratedDon't stress too much about exact measurements of cheese here.

 3/4lbEmmenthaler gratedOr Raclette cheese, which will yield a more melt-y fondue, so change the ratio to 1 lb Gruyère to 1/2 lb Raclete.

 2tbspCalvadosOr kirsch or brandy